-Mr. Nurture (yes, that’s what we’re calling ourselves now, thanks to The Old-Fashioned Housewife 😉 ) is coming back from a business trip tonight, so we’ll try this syrup over my whole-wheat banana chunk waffles tomorrow morning.
+My husband is coming back from a business trip tonight, so we’ll try this syrup over my whole-wheat banana chunk waffles tomorrow morning.
 But of course, that hasn’t stopped me from sampling it on its own in all its sweet, syrupy goodness.
 You know…for research, of course! 🙂

 EDIT: Ok, I made the waffles the next morning, topped them with sliced strawberries and this syrup, and OMG!
 Best.
 Combo.
 Ever!
 Here’s a picture of the finished product! 🙂